Kolkir/mlcpp/classification_dlib/README.md

     std::stringstream ss(train_data_str);
     ss >> train_data;
     ```
     Next I split whole matrix to samples and labels, there are several methods to make a slice from matrix in DLib.
 Also pay attention that library use templates expressions for matrix calculations so final value for expression will be calculated in the assign operator.
-And next operations allocate new Matrix object and copy the data in them.
+And next operations allocate new Matrix objects and copy data in them.
     ```cpp
     // ----------- Extract labels - take last column
     Matrix labels = dlib::colm(train_data, 4);